 - Before & After Lockbox.
 We will deliver the lockbox to you before the start of your trip so you can place your key in the lockbox.
 Once you have returned home, you will remove the key and a sitter will swing by to remove the lockbox.

 - Hidden Keys.
 We also have some clients that will place their key in a hidden location.
 On the first visit the sitter will collect the key, place it in the lockbox, and install the lockbox at the home.
 On the last visit the sitter will remove the lockbox and re-hide the key.

 We provide peace-of-mind messaging, including photos or short videos in which you can “see it for yourself!”
 The walk really happened, food and water is checked, hello from your happy pet, and a “bye for now” message with confirmation that the door is locked.

-These updates accumulate in the conversation feed in your TimeToPet account.
-The system also shoots a copy including photos to your email address each time an update is made.
+These updates accumulate in the conversation feed in your TimeToPet portal.
+The system also shoots a copy, including photos, to your email address each time an update is made.

 You are encouraged to walk out to the grooming van with your dog and your groomer.
 You will see that it is a very small space!
 When you combine the close quarters with sharp instruments and sometimes very wiggly dogs, there is the potential for an accident to happen.
 In fact, our insurance prohibits non-employees in the van while services are being delivered.

 Constantly!
 The groomers wipe down the van between each pet.
 At the end of the day, the van is cleaned thoroughly as part of the re-set process for the next day.
 The vans are also deep cleaned, sanitized, and detailed once a week.

 We will always try!
 Our groomers are skilled at developing a true, trusting relationship with the dogs they groom.
 Over time dogs are known to relax and go with the flow as they come to know what to expect and trust that they won’t be harmed during the process.